-In 2017, the Michigan Public Employees' Retirement Fund, a state public pension fund or SPPF, invested approximately \$100 million in a closed-ended fund advised by Obra Capital, which was a "covered investment pool" under the pay-to-play rule.[7]
-The SPPF was not able to increase or withdraw its investment from the fund.

-On Dec.
-30, 2019, an individual, who was not yet an employee of the adviser, made a \$7,150 campaign contribution to an incumbent Michigan government official.
-On July 1, 2020, less than two years later, Obra Capital hired the individual, who, by virtue of their employment and the role held with the adviser, became a covered associate.
-Pursuant to such employment, "the individual solicited government entities for Obra Capital by attending and participating in meetings and presentations with government entities who were invested or solicited to invest in funds advised by Obra Capital."
+In 2017, a state public pension fund (SPPF) invested approximately \$100 million in a closed-ended fund advised by the Adviser (Fund), which was a "covered investment pool" under the Pay-to-Play Rule, and was not able to increase or withdraw its investment from the Fund.
+On December 30, 2019, an individual, who was not yet an employee of the Adviser, made a \$7,150 campaign contribution to a government official from the state where the SPPF was located.
+On July 1, 2020-less than two years later-the Adviser hired the individual, who, by virtue of their employment and the role held with the Adviser, became a covered associate, and pursuant to such employment, solicited government entities for the Adviser by attending and participating in meetings with government entities that invested or were solicited to invest in funds advised by the Adviser.

-The SEC determined that the office of the government official had influence over the selection of members of the Michigan Investment Board, which in turn had influence on the investments made by the SPPF.
-During the two years after the covered associate's contribution, which was not eligible for the return-of-contribution exemption under Rule 206(4)-5(b)(3)),[8] the adviser continued to provide investment advisory services for compensation to the fund, and thereby to the SPPF.
+The SEC determined that the office of the government official had influence over the selection of members of the SPPF board, who in turn had influence on the investments made by the SPPF.
+During the two years after the contribution of the covered associate (whose contribution was not eligible for the return of contribution exemption under Rule 206(4)-5(b)(3)), the Adviser continued to provide investment advisory services for compensation to the Fund, and thereby to the SPPF.
+Such investment advisory services continued after the individual became a covered associate and before the two-year prohibition on receiving compensation for investment advisory services expired.

-In the settlement, the SEC determined that the adviser violated the pay-to-play rule for the following reasons.

-- The SPPF was a government entity. - The campaign contribution was provided by a covered associate. - The recipient of the campaign contribution was an official of a government entity, running for a position in a government entity that would have authority to influence the hiring of investment advisers for that entity. - The individual's campaign contribution triggered the pay-to-play rule's two-year cooling-off period.
-This period encompasses not only campaign contributions by persons who are covered associates when the contribution is made, but also contributions by people who become covered associates, by virtue of the position they are hired for, within two years of the contribution, thus prohibiting the adviser from providing investment advisory services for compensation to the government entity. - The adviser continued to provide investment advisory services for compensation to the fund in which the SPPF invested, thereby receiving advisory fees attributable to the government entity within the two years following the campaign contribution.
+In the settlement, the SEC determined that the Adviser violated the Pay-to-Play Rule because (i) the SPPF was a government entity; (ii) the campaign contribution was provided by a covered associate; (iii) the recipient of the campaign contribution was an official of a government entity because the campaign contribution recipient was running for a position in a government entity that would have authority to influence the hiring of investment advisers for such government entity; (iv) the individual's campaign contribution triggered the Pay-to-Play Rule's two-year "cooling-off" period, which encompasses not only campaign contributions by persons who are covered associates at the time the contribution was made but also contributions by the person who become a covered associate, by virtue of the position they are hired for, within two years after the contribution is made, thus prohibiting the Adviser from providing investment advisory services for compensation to the Fund in which the SPPF invested - thereby receiving advisory fees attributable to the government entity within the two years following the campaign contribution.

-Though Obra Capital did not admit or deny the SEC's findings, they were censured, ordered to cease and desist from committing or causing further violations of the pay-to-play rule, and ordered to pay a civil money penalty of \$95,000.
+Without admitting or denying the SEC's findings, the Adviser was censured, ordered to cease and desist from committing or causing further violations of the Pay-to-Play rule, and ordered to pay a civil money penalty of \$95,000.